YevgeniyEngineer/LiDAR-Processing-V2/README.md

 ## Point Cloud Data Format

-Prior to processing point cloud is converted from unorganized to organized.
+Prior to processing point cloud is converted from unorganized to organized, however this is strictly not necessary because I templated segmentation function to accept unorganized point cloud too.
 The approximate ring partitioning scheme is used to cluster rings, approximating the natural Velodyne HDL-64E scan pattern as closely as possible.
+If the cloud is provided in the unorganized format, the height index of the image will be determined from linear point mapping, considering vertical field of view of the Velodyne sensor.

 ![ring-partitioning](https://github.com/YevgeniyEngineer/LiDAR-Processing-V2/blob/main/images/ring_partitioning.png)